whisthq/whist/main-webserver/README.md

 While our Heroku pipeline should not be modified without codeowner permission, it is helpful to understand how it works by consulting our wiki [here](https://www.notion.so/fractalcomputers/Heroku-CI-CD-Pipeline-Webservers-f8ef5b43edc84c969cf005fcac4641ba).

+## Testing

+**Pytest**

+We have pytest tests in the `/tests` folder.
+To run tests, just run `pytest -o log_cli=true -s` in a terminal.
+To run tests in parallel, run `pytest -o log_cli=true -s -n <num>`, with `<num>` as the # of workers in parallel.

+If tests are failing when you run the command above locally, make sure that the docker-compose stack is running.
+Start it if it's not.
+If the docker-compose stack has crashed, there's a good chance you haven't set the correct environment variables, especially if your terminal displays `AttributeError: 'NoneType' object has no attribute 'upper'`.
+Be sure that environment variables such as `DASHBOARD_USERNAME`, `DASHBOARD_PASSWORD`, and `USE_PRODUCTION_KEYS` are set to the correct values.
+The username and password should match the values stored in the relevant configuration database.
+You can define the environment variables in a `.env` file inside of the repository root, or the `docker` or `tests` subdirectories, or you can set them directly in your shell.

+To get an idea of what environment variables you might be missing, try running `git grep 'os\.getenv'` in the repository root.

 ## Styling

 To ensure that code formatting is standardized, and to minimize clutter in the commits, you should set up styling with [Python Black](https://github.com/psf/black) before making any PRs.
 We have [pre-commit hooks](https://pre-commit.com/) with Python Black support installed on this project, which you can initialize by first installing pre-commit via `pip install pre-commit` and then running `pre-commit install` to instantiate the hooks for Python Black.